 - Cash equivalents This category consists of money market funds which are listed as Level 1 assets and measured at fair value based on quoted prices for identical instruments in active markets. - Marketable securities Marketable securities represent equity securities, which consist of common and preferred stocks, are actively traded on public exchanges and are listed as Level 1 assets.
-Fair value was measured based on quoted prices for these securities in active markets. - Interest rate swaps The fair value of our interest rate swaps is determined using a methodology of netting the discounted future fixed cash payments (or receipts) and the discounted expected variable cash receipts (or payments).
+Fair value was measured based on quoted prices for these securities in active markets. - Interest rate swaps The fair value of our interest rate swap is determined using a methodology of netting the discounted future fixed cash payments (or receipts) and the discounted expected variable cash receipts (or payments).
 The variable cash receipts (or payments) are based on the expectation of future interest rates (forward curves) derived from observed market interest rate curves.
 The fair value measurement also incorporates credit valuation adjustments reflecting both the Company's nonperformance risk and the respective counterparty's nonperformance risk.

-Our revolving credit and term loan agreements and our real estate promissory notes all consists of variable rate borrowings.
+Our Revolving Credit Facility, facilities under the UACL Credit Agreement, and our Real Estate Facility all consists of variable rate borrowings.
+Our prior Term Loan and Real Estate Notes paid upon refinancing also consisted of variable rate borrowings.
 We categorize borrowings under these credit agreements as Level 2 in the fair value hierarchy.
 The carrying value of these borrowings approximate fair value because the applicable interest rates are adjusted frequently based on short-term market rates.

 For our equipment promissory notes with fixed rates, the fair values are estimated using discounted cash flow analyses, based on our current incremental borrowing rates for similar types of borrowing arrangements.
 We categorize borrowings under this credit agreement as Level 2 in the fair value hierarchy.
-The carrying values and estimated fair values of these promissory notes at December 31, 2021 is summarized as follows:
+The carrying values and estimated fair values of these promissory notes at December 31, 2022 is summarized as follows:

-2 2021
+2022 2

-Estimated Fair r

-Carrying Value Value
+Carrying Value Estimated Fair Value

-Equipment promissory notes \$ 103,298 \$ 104,07 78
+Equipment promissory notes \$ 148,177 \$ 143,530